cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 Which we can minimize in the same way as before.

-Now let's extend our model a bit.
+Now we will extend our model a bit.

 - Expanding on what was demonstrated above, build the likelihood for $N=15$, a signal process *s* with expectation 5 events, a background *ztt* with expectation 3.7 events and a background *tt* with expectation 4.4 events.
 The luminosity uncertainty applies to all three processes.
 The signal process is further subject to a 5% log-normally distributed uncertainty *sigth*, *tt* is subject to a 6% log-normally distributed uncertainty *ttxs*, and *ztt* is subject to a 4% log-normally distributed uncertainty *zttxs*.
 Find the best-fit value and the associated uncertainty
 - Also perform an explicit scan of the $\Delta$ NLL ( = log of profile likelihood ratio) and make a graph of the scan.
 Some example code can be found below to get you started.
 Hint: you'll need to perform fits for different values of mu, where mu is fixed.
-In RooFit you can set a variable to be constant as `var("VARNAME").setConstant(True)`
+In `RooFit` you can set a variable to be constant as `var("VARNAME").setConstant(True)`
-- From the curve that you've created by performing an explicit scan, we can extract the 68% CL interval.
+- From the curve that you have created by performing an explicit scan, we can extract the 68% CL interval.
 You can do so by eye or by writing some code to find the relevant intersections of the curve.

 ```
 gr = ROOT.TGraph()